Bodyguard (2011 Hindi film): Critical response

 The film received mixed to positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave a score of 4/5 and said "BODYGUARD works for varied reasons – it has a simple, captivating story with a dramatic twist in the tale, the chemistry between the lead actors is poor but the music is well juxtaposed in the narrative.
 But its biggest USP is, without doubt, Salman Khan.
 He carries the film on his broad and brawny shoulders and that alone is the imperative reason for watching this film."
-Komal Nahta of Koimoi, while praising the performance of Salman Khan, gave it a rating of 4/5 and wrote, "Bodyguard will prove to be a hit because of Salman Khan's performance."
 Zee News gave the film 4 stars and praised the directorial skills of Siddique: "Kudos to filmmaker Siddique to have presented Salman Khan in a way never seen before!
 And the action sequences are breathtaking."
-Oneindia.in awarded the movie 4 stars and stated, "Overall, Bodyguard is a good masala entertainer and it can be a perfect time-passer for this Eid and Ganesh festive seasons.
-Salman's fans should not miss to watch this movie."
 Samay Live gave it 4 stars and wrote; "There are stunning events of twist in the film which will keep you stay with your seats till the end.
 Shivesh Kumar of IndiaWeekly awarded the movie 4 out of 5 stars.
 Kaveree Bamzai of India Today awarded the movie 3 stars and stated: "Anyone who has watched Khan's recent movies will recognise the signs – a killer dialogue which will be remembered till the next blockbuster is manufactured, a signature ring tone, and a pre-fight ritual-in this case, it is taking off his watch.
 In his review for The Times of India, Gaurav Malani wrote: "Salman Khan is cool and convincing in the title role.
 His subdued act and charming innocence wins your heart.
 Kareena Kapoor is likeable ...
 Bodyguard doesn't catch you off guard.
 But it's a decent entertainer nonetheless."
 Phelim O'Neill of The Guardian praised the technical aspects of the film and awarded three of five stars: "Bollywood movies have improved dramatically in technical terms over the last few years.
 Here the fight and stunt sequences are afforded as much care and attention as the song and dance scenes; it's all top-notch stuff."
 Daily Bhaskar awarded the movie three out of five stars and wrote: "Salman, Kareena and Siddique serve a good Eid biryani for the audience by blending romance, action and comedy."
 Shubha Shetty-Saha of MiD DAY gave it two and a half stars saying, "The film is obviously not expected to be intellectually stimulating.
 But to give it due credit, it provides loads of entertainment, the kind you may have come to expect of a Salman Khan film."
 Sukanya Verma of Rediff gave it 2.5 of 5 stars and stated: "A standard entertainer with generic ingredients like action, emotion, romance, comedy, song and dance, the Hindi remake of Malayalam super-hit Bodyguard is like a mediocre Pizza Margherita that's gone stingy on the mozzarella, bland on the sauce with nothing except a half-crunchy base and uneven scattering of basil leaves."